 SOS Children’s Villages Federation has established networks in 125 countries, allowing us to act quickly, ensuring the protection of as many children as possible.
 By working to resolve the immediate emergency and then working with local authorities to rebuild communities, we can help to reduce the risk of children being forced into labour.

-This World Against Child Labour Day, please help us to prevent the exploitation of children around the world by donating to SOS Mayday today.
+This World Against Child Labour Day, please help us to prevent the exploitation of children around the world by donating today.
 With your help we can rebuild communities, keep families together and give children back their right to a happy and healthy childhood.